Shubham6541/ShopifyWebhooks/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deployment on local host

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+Add shopify webhooks
+Add this link https://myshopifystore6541.herokuapp.com/order/create to shopify store for event order/craete.

 ## Deployment on heroku

 1. git add .